kastentop2005/kastentop2005/README.md

 Currently, I'm learning almost nothing (exams and stuff).
 Android lover

-* 🌍  I'm based in Russi
+* 🌍  I'm based in Russia
 * ✉️  You can contact me at [Telegram](https://t.me/konnlori)
 * 🧠  I'm learning nothing for now
 * 🤝  I'm open to collaborating on Android Projects